Museums for All — $1 to $5 admission at 1,600+ places

 How to actually use these

 Three habits make the difference.
 Carry your EBT card and a photo ID when you go out — most of the in-person perks (museums, zoos) need both at the counter.
 Re-verify when asked — Amazon and Walmart re-check eligibility yearly, and missing the email quietly bumps you back to full price.
 And do not pay for any of these through a third-party "EBT discount" site — every program here is free to enroll in through the official links above.
-Anyone charging you a fee to "unlock EBT perks" is running a scam.
+Anyone charging you a fee to "turn on EBT perks" is running a scam.

 For what the card buys at the register, see what you can buy with SNAP, or check a specific item in the eligible-item lookup.